OneNoteDev/OneNoteAPISampleWinUniversal/README.md

 1. Download the repo as a ZIP file to your local computer, and extract the files.
 Or, clone the repository into a local copy of Git.
 2. Open the project in Visual Studio.
-3. Get a client ID string and copy it into the file .../OneNoteServiceSamplesWinUniversal.Shared/OneNoteApi/Auth.cs (~line 54).
+3. Get a client ID string and copy it into the file under [.../OneNoteServiceSamplesWinUniversal.Shared/OneNoteApi/Auth.cs](https://github.com/OneNoteDev/OneNoteAPISampleWinUniversal/blob/master/OneNoteServiceSamplesWinUniversal.Shared/OneNoteApi/Auth.cs) (~line 54).
 4. Build and run the app (F5).

    (If your copy of NuGet is up-to-date, it should automatically